Click to grab your free copy of our Garden Tools Cheat Sheet!

 27. Queensland Blue Pumpkins

-The pumpkins are easily distinguishable because of their silver grey and blue skin that makes them stand out.
-The flesh inside is of deep orange color and has a dry texture to it.
-The mildly sweet flavor makes these pumpkins perfect for eating as well as decorating.
-They weigh between 7 to 8 pounds and require 130 days to fully mature.
+The flesh inside is deep orange and has a dry texture.
+The mildly sweet flavor makes these pumpkins perfect for eating and decorating.
+They weigh between 7 to 8 pounds and require 130 days to mature fully.

 Click here to buy them on Amazon.